 Currently, the graduate office does NOT use the course substitution form that is in use by the undergraduate teacher education program.
 In order to make a course substitution, the student must make a request in writing to his/her advisory committee chair.
-If approved by the committee chair, the request should be sent to chair of the department (Education or Psychology), then to the Dean of Professional Studies.
+If approved by the committee chair, the request should be sent to the chair of the department (Education or Psychology) or to the Director of the American Studies program, and then on to the Dean of Professional Studies.
 Finally, the request will be considered by the Associate Dean of Graduate Studies.

 If approved by the Associate Dean of Graduate Studies, the three members of the student's advisory committee must come to the Graduate Office and initial the change of the student's plan of study.

 Course substitutions should be approved prior to actual enrollment in the course.
 Failure to do so may result in the student having a course that does not count towards the master's degree.